Saint Barnabas Formation Ministries

 Faith Formation Committee

 This group, representative of the parish demographics, shares a passion for leading individuals and the community as a whole into mature discipleship.
-The Faith Formation Committee collaborates with the parish formation staff (Pastoral Associate and Director for Young Adult/Children's Formation and Education) in developing opportunities for lifelong faith formation.
+The Faith Formation Committee collaborates with the parish formation staff (Adult Faith Director, Youth Minister, and Children’s Minister) in developing opportunities for lifelong faith formation.
 Members participate in monthly meetings and serve as ambassadors of goodwill for the formation efforts of the parish.
 A three- year commitment is asked.